Kevin Brown (right-handed pitcher): New York Yankees

 On December 11, 2003, Brown was traded to the New York Yankees as part of a deal that sent Jeff Weaver, Yhency Brazobán, Brandon Weeden, and $2.6 million in cash to Los Angeles.
-In 2004, he posted a 10–6 record with a 4.09 ERA, but experienced health problems during the season.
-Toward the end of the season, he punched a wall in frustration, injuring his hand.
-He pitched well in the Division Series, but it was his performance in Game 7 of the 2004 American League Championship Series that he is remembered for, lasting less than two innings while giving up five earned runs, including a two-run homer to David Ortiz.
+In 2004, he posted a 10–6 record with a 4.09 ERA, but experienced health problems throughout the season.
+Toward the end of the season, he punched a concrete column in frustration, breaking his hand.
+He returned to the rotation near the end of September but failed to get out of the first inning in a start at Fenway Park.

+During that season's playoffs, Brown pitched well in the Division Series, but then lasted only two innings in his first start of the 2004 American League Championship Series (ALCS) against the Red Sox.

+However, it was Brown's performance in Game 7 of the ALCS (with the Yankees trying to avoid being the first team in baseball history to lose a series they led three games to none) that he is perhaps most negatively remembered for in New York: Brown lasted less than two innings while being charged with five earned runs, including a two-run homer to David Ortiz in the first inning.
+He left with the bases loaded in the second inning (allowing Johnny Damon to subsequently hit the first pitch from Javier Vasquez for a grand slam).

 Brown attempted to come back in 2005 but missed several games during the season due to injury.
 He went 4–7 with a 6.50 ERA.
 On February 20, 2006, Brown announced his retirement.

 Mitchell Report

 The Mitchell Report named Brown as one of a group of Los Angeles Dodgers implicated in steroid use.
 The report documents allegations by Kirk Radomski that he sold Brown human growth hormone and Deca-Durabolin over a period of two or three years beginning in either 2000 or 2001.
 Radomski claims he was introduced to Brown by Paul Lo Duca.
 Radomski's claims were supported by an Express Mail receipt dated June 7, 2004, addressed to Brown.
 The report also contains notes from a meeting of Dodgers executives in 2003 during which they question the medication Brown takes and include a note stating "Steroids speculated by GM".
 Brown declined to meet with the Mitchell investigators.

 Bill Plaschke states that by 2003 "it was obvious to me...(and) Dodger management that...(he was) probably on steroids.
 We would even talk about it while watching their bulging, straining bodies from the dugout during batting practice.
 But the players would admit nothing, so there was nothing I could write."
-Brown's temper tantrums, he notes, may have in fact been "'roid rage."
+Brown's temper tantrums, Plaschke notes, may have in fact been "roid rage."